frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/human-resources/leave-type.md

 There are some pre-loaded Leave Types in the system, as below:

-- **Leave Without Pay:** You can avail these leaves for different purposes, such as, extended medical issues, educational purpose or unavoidable personal reason.
+- **Leave Without Pay:** You can avail these leaves for different purposes, such as extended medical issues, educational purposes, or unavoidable personal reasons.
 The 'Leave Without Pay' checkbox for this Leave Type is checked by default.
-Employee does not get paid for such leaves.
+The employee does not get paid for such leaves.
-- **Privilege leave:** These are like earned leaves which can be availed for the purpose of travel, family vacation and so on.
+- **Privilege leave:** These are like earned leaves that can be availed for travel, family vacation, and so on.
-- **Sick leave:** You can avail these leaves if you are unwell.
+- **Sick leave:** You can avail of these leaves if you are unwell.
 - **Compensatory off:** These are compensatory leaves allotted to employees for overtime work.
 The 'Is Compensatory' checkbox for this Leave Type is checked by default.
-- **Casual leave:** You can avail this leave to take care of urgent and unseen matters.
+- **Casual leave:** You can avail of this leave to take care of urgent and unseen matters.

 ## 3. Related Topics